audunmg/wip-liquidctl-ax1200i/README.md

+## Update 2023-01-06

+My AX1200i finally gave up the ghost, probably due to lightning.
+Unless I'm able to fix it (unlikely), I won't be able to continue this.

+I'll leave this up in case anyone else wants to pick it up.

 # Work-in-progress liquidctl driver for AX1200i

 For now, works on linux only, but that's only because of how the serial port is opened.